MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-pim.md

 To remove an eligible role assignment, you need the following values:

-1. **PrincipalId** - identifier of the principal to which the assignment is being granted.
+1. **PrincipalId** - Identifier of the principal to which the assignment is being granted.
 For example, a user or a group.
 For groups, they must be assignable to roles.
 That is, the **IsAssignableToRole** property of the group is set to `true`.
-1. **RoleDefinitionID** - identifier of the UnifiedRoleDefinition the assignment is for.
+1. **RoleDefinitionID** - Identifier of the UnifiedRoleDefinition the assignment is for.
 It's read only.
-1. **DirectoryScopeId** - identifier of the directory object representing the scope of the assignment.
+1. **DirectoryScopeId** - Identifier of the directory object representing the scope of the assignment.
 Use `/` for tenant-wide scope.
 Use `AppScopeId` to limit the scope to an application only.
-1. **Action** - set to `AdminRemove`.
+1. **Action** - Set to `AdminRemove`.
-1. **Justification** - a message provided by users and administrators when creating the request about why it's needed.
+1. **Justification** - A message provided by users and administrators when creating the request about why it's needed.

 The **ScheduleInfo** value isn't required.